-Survey: Percent of uninsured Texans has declined since September 2013April 16th, 2014 in Health /
+Survey: Percent of uninsured Texans has declined since September 2013April 16, 2014 in Medicine & Health / Health

 The percentage of uninsured adults ages 18 to 64 in Texas declined from 24.8 to 23.5 between September 2013 and March 2014, according to a report released today by Rice University's Baker Institute for Public Policy and the Episcopal Health Foundation.
 The decrease in uninsured appears to be attributable to an increase in employer-sponsored health insurance.